sallu-786/OCR_english_japanese/README.md

 Download the Tesseract (https://github.com/tesseract-ocr/tesseract)

 Remember to add Tesseract to your system PATH.
-Also for Japanese you must add jpn.traineddata in C:\Program Files\Tesseract-OCR\tessdata
+Also for Japanese you must add jpn.traineddata file (https://github.com/tesseract-ocr/tessdata/tree/main)

+in C:\Program Files\Tesseract-OCR\tessdata

 3. Install Poppler (for pdf2image):